DiamondLightSource/mx-bluesky/docs/developer/serial-crystallography-on-i24/project-planning/roadmap.rst

 **Bluesky**:

+1. Set up blueapi and run mx-bluesky on the beamline kubernetes cluster.
+I24 should be due to get one in shutdown 4 2024.

+2. Improve/fix the issues with the PMAC ProgramRunner: it should monitor the counter PV as well as the status PV.

-1. Use callbacks for file IO, eg. to write parameter and map files, nexus writer and ispyb deposition.
+3. Use callbacks for file IO, eg. to write parameter and map files, nexus writer and ispyb deposition.

    - Improve nexgen-server use

-2. Set up blueapi and run mx-bluesky on the beamline kubernetes cluster.
-I24 should be due to get one in shutdown 4 2024.

-3. Convert detector set up to use bluesky plans and ophyd_async devices.
+4. Convert detector set up to use bluesky plans and ophyd_async devices.

    - Eiger device in dodal needs to be converted to ophyd_async and updated to work with different Eigers on several beamlines.
 This work is dependent on other work out of the scope of this project, see `Dodal#700 <https://github.com/DiamondLightSource/dodal/issues/700>`__ and linked issues.
+   - Update JF code for serial, move devices into dodal and merge it.
    - Investigate using the existing Pilatus in ophyd_async which writes HDF5 instead of CBFs, but we may want to make a CBF-writing Pilatus.
 However, the Pilatus detector is due to be removed soon.

-4. Start integrating Panda, at least for fixed-target collections.
+5. Start integrating Panda, at least for fixed-target collections.

-5. Implementation of serial tools to be used at XFELS.
+6. Implementation of serial tools to be used at XFELS.

    - Reinstate removed code from sacla and move it to bluesky.
    - Add any plans/devices that might be needed for other locations.

-6. Reinstate full mapping code using bluesky.
+7. Reinstate full mapping code using bluesky.

 **React UI**:

 1. Prepare generic react components to match the features in the edms.

    - Components for things currently managed by general purpose PVs (eg. mapping, pump probe).
    - Set up collection parameters
    - Move hardware: eg. detector stage
    - Monitor beamline state
 2. Move the moveonclick to the wbe UI

    - Component for the OAV viewer on the UI.
    - Components to set the zoom and move the backlight using bluesky plans.
    - Look into drawing the crosshair in epics.